lhindman/cs253-f20-final-project/README.md

 By default, myps should process the /proc directory, however the user may specify another directory with the -d option.
 This will be incredibly useful for testing as the /proc file system changes quite frequently.
 Stub out the -p, -c and -z options as they will be implemented in part 3.

-Once the command line options have been processed, build an filtered array of dirent structs that contains only PID directories.
+Once the command line options have been processed, build a filtered array of dirent structs that contains only PID directories.
 A filter for PID directories will need to check if the dirent type is a directory and if the first character of the name is a number.
-For debugging purpose, go ahead and write the directory entries to the console to confirm the corrent set of dirent is being processed.
+For debugging purposes, go ahead and write the directory entries to the console to confirm the correct set of directories is being processed.

 **HINT:** Lab11 will be a great reference for this part of the project as well as the manpage for readdir().

 **TESTING:** The core testing here will be to ensure the correct set of directories is being matched by the filter.
 This can be performed manually.
 Once again, be sure to run these tests with valgrind to ensure no memory leaks creep into the codebase.
-For basic testing, using the **memtest-myps** rule in the provided makefile.
+For basic testing, use the **memtest-myps** rule in the provided makefile.

-## Project Guide (part 3)
+## Implementation Guide (part 3)
 Complete the myps implementation by dynamically creating an array of ProcEntry* items.
 The number of items is determined by the number of dirents found in part 2.

 ```